DaniBencz/trello-clone/README.md

-# Trello Clone
+# Task Board

-A Trello clone built with React and Vite.
+A task board built with React and Vite - inspired by Trello.

 **Prerequisites**
 - Node.js 22